1. Food & Wine in Istria, Croatia

 Where do we start?
 Vienna has reinvented itself in recent years.
 It isn’t all Schnitzel and Goulash. (although excellent versions of those can be found and even hipsters eat Schnitzel!).
 Vienna is now a foodie paradise, from street food at the Naschmarkt, to fine dining with a twist at Steirereck.
 The happening area is Neubau, full of independent restaurants and cafes.
 Even the museums have incredible restaurants as exemplified by Salonplafond located in MAK, the Museum of Applied Arts.
 Happily, all the classic cafes with whipped cream and strudel are also still going strong.
 Read our recent blog on Vienna restaurants.

-15. European City Of Culture – Wroclow, Poland
+11. European City Of Culture – Wroclaw, Poland

 Pronounced ‘Vrots-waff’ this vibrant Polish city has been part of Bohemia, Austria, Prussia and Germany due to shifting European borders.
-Today Wroclow is a buzzing university town and a rival to Krakow.
+Today Wroclaw is a buzzing university town and a rival to Krakow.

-The Dubrovnik Summer Festival is celebrating it’s 67th year in 2016.
-With concerts and events in unique historical places such as the Rector’s Palace and Lovrjenac Fort, one of our favorite events is a traditional folk performance on the walls of the Revelin Fort, on 20 & 28 July and 07 and 12 August.
-Festival runs from July 10 to August 25.
+The Dubrovnik Summer Festival is celebrating its 74th year in 2023.
+With concerts and events in unique historical places such as the Rector’s Palace and Lovrjenac Fort, one of our favorite events is a traditional folk performance on the walls of the Revelin Fort.
+The Festival runs from July 10 to August 25.

-Transylvania, with its fortified churches, is a testimonty to the Saxon colonization in the middle ages.
-These settlements are the present day cities of Sighisoara, Brasov, Sibiu and Cluj-Napoca, which all have perfectly preserved architecture.
+Transylvania, with its fortified churches, is a testimonial to the Saxon colonization in the Middle Ages.
+These settlements are the present-day cities of Sighisoara, Brasov, Sibiu and Cluj-Napoca, which all have perfectly preserved architecture.

-One of Europe’s lesser visited countries, Albania (just south of Montenegro) has emerged from self-imposed isolation and is a country that has soemthing for everyone – UNESCO World Heritage sites, a beautiful coastline and mountain backdrop, with delicious food.
+One of Europe’s lesser-visited countries, Albania (just south of Montenegro) has emerged from self-imposed isolation and is a country that has something for everyone – UNESCO World Heritage sites, a beautiful coastline and a mountain backdrop, with delicious food.

 Although the local Jewish community in Krakow is small, Jewish cultural life is vibrant.
 Visit between June 25 to July 03 and attend the annual Jewish Festival.